tweag/nickel/notes/standardization-meeting-07.12.21.md

 **Proposal**
 `let foo : _ = ... in ...`.
 Each type hole would be substituted for a
-unification variable at and resolvesd at typechecking.
+unification variable and resolved during typechecking.
 Unconstrained variables are substituted for `Dyn`.

 **Usages**